Mildywot/SongPi/README.md

 ## Tips:

 - Press Esc button to toggle between full screen and windowed mode, feel free to resize to whatever you want.
-- Make sure your PC has a microphone.
+- Make sure your PC has a microphone (USB and built-in mics work well I think, haven't test much else)
+- Enjoy?!

 Cheers.